Adrian-Benavente/grill/README.md

 <div class="grid rows-8-sm rows-6-md rows-4-lg rows-2-xl"></div>
 ```

-- **gap**: The grid gutter, in `rem` units, from 1 to 5.
-If only one value is present, it'll apply to both sides (column
+- **gap**: The grid gutter, in `rem` units, from 1 to 5 in the symmetrical mode (`gap-n`), or 0 to 5 in the independent
+ mode (`gap-n-n`); notice that `gap-0-0` is not valid in this mode.
+If only one value is present, it'll apply to both
- and rows).
-You can use different values for both columns and rows in which case the first one will belong to
+ sides (column and rows).
+You can use different values for both columns and rows in which case the first one will belong
- column gap, and the second one to row gap.
+ to column gap, and the second one to row gap.

 ``` html
 <div class="grid cols-2-sm cols-4-md gap-3-1"></div>